-- Only cloth lightly moistened with a mild detergent solvent and afterwards a soft dry cloth should be used.
+- > Only cloth lightly moistened with a mild detergent solvent and afterwards a soft dry cloth should be used.

-- For safety reasons, turn off and unplug the power supply and unplug before cleaning.
+- > For safety reasons, turn off and unplug the power supply and unplug before cleaning.

-- Never use any of the following strong solvents as damage to the X-Ray Detector and accessories may occur.
+- > Never use any of the following strong solvents as damage to the X-Ray Detector and accessories may occur.

-- Thinner
+- o Thinner

-- Benzine
+- o Benzine

 - Abrasive cleaner

-- Wax
+- o Wax

-- Acid or Alkaline solvent
+- o Acid or Alkaline solvent

-- Spray-type cleaner
+- o Spray-type cleaner